New Zealand women's national rugby union team: Rugby World Cup

 New Zealand have won the World Cup six times.
 They lost to eventual winners the United States in the semi-final of the inaugural competition held in Wales in 1991, but were absent from the following tournament in 1994, due to the late cancellation of the event.
 They defeated the United States in the final of the 1998 World Cup held in the Netherlands to claim their maiden title.
 They followed this up with three more consecutive titles, overcoming England in the final of the next three editions; 2002, 2006 and 2010, as well as in their fifth world title in 2017.
-They won their sixth World Title after defeating England 34-31 in the 2021 Rugby World Cup Grand Final.
+They won their sixth World Title after defeating England (34–31) in the 2021 Rugby World Cup Grand Final.
+In the 2025 Women's Rugby World Cup, the Black Ferns were defeated by runners-up Canada in the semi final and finished the tournament in third place after defeating France in the bronze medal match.

 In the 2014 Rugby World Cup, they lost a pool game to Ireland, while the top two teams in another pool drew their match.
 This saw them miss out on the semi-finals by a single table point, before going on to heavily defeat Wales and the United States to finish the tournament in fifth.

 Players

 Current squad

-32-Player Squad for the 2021 Rugby World Cup, hosted in New Zealand for the first time.
-Grace Brooker, Kaipo Olsen-Baker, and Aleisha Pearl Nelson were unavailable for selection due to injury.
+On 25 July, New Zealand named their 33-player squad for the 2025 Women's Rugby World Cup in England.

-Caps Updated To: 13 November 2022
+On 13 September, Amy du Plessis was ruled out of the rest of the World Cup due to a shoulder injury.
+On 16 September, Mererangi Paul was called into the squad as injury replacement.